OpsLevel/terraform-provider-opslevel/docs/resources/infrastructure.md

 ### Optional

+- `aliases` (List of String) The aliases of the infrastructure resource.
 - `data` (String) The data of the infrastructure resource in JSON format.
 - `last_updated` (String)
 - `owner` (String) The id of the owner for the infrastructure resource.
 Can be a team or group.
 Does not support aliases!